 - either (a) likelihood of success on the merits or (b) sufficiently serious questions going to the merits and

 - a balance of hardships tipping decidedly toward the party seeking the injunctive relief.’ . . .

-FLORIDA STATE COURTS
+NEW YORK STATE COURTS

 Supreme Court, Appellate Division, 1st Department: Barbes Restaurant, Inc. v.
 ASRR Suzer 218, LLC, 140 A.D.3d 430, 431 (1st Dep’t.
 2016); Gliklad v.
 Cherney, 97 A.D.3d 401, 402 (1st Dep’t 2012).

 Supreme Court, Appellate Division, 2d Department: Sarker v.
 Das, 203 A.D.3d 973, 164 N.Y.S.3d 213, 214 (2d Dep't 2022); Sarker v.
 Das, 203 A.D.3d 973, 164 N.Y.S.3d 213, 214 (2d Dep’t 2022); Keneally, Lynch & Bak, LLP v.
 Salvi, 190 A.D.3d 961141 N.Y.S.3d 69, 72 (2d Dep 2021); Braunstein v.
 Hodges, 157 A.D.3d 850, 850 (2d Dep’t 2018); Chase Home Finance, LLC v.
 Cartelli, 140 A.D.3d 911, (2d Dep’t 2016).